algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 ### 3. Creating resources in AWS

-Open the [CloudFormation page](https://console.aws.amazon.com/cloudformation/home) in the AWS console.
+Open the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noopener noreferrer">CloudFormation page</a> in the AWS console.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_0.png">

-Click the **Create stack** button.
+Click **Stacks** in the left-hand navigation menu, and then click **Create stack**.

-On the following page, select **Upload a template file** and then click **Choose file**.
-Navigate to the template file provided by Algorithmia (see step 1) and select it.
+On the resulting page, in the **Specify Template** section, select **Upload a template file** and then click **Choose file**.
+Navigate to the template file provided by Algorithmia (see [step 1](#1-obtaining-a-template-file-and-account-info-from-algorithmia)) and select it.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_1.png">

 Click **Next**.

-On the following page, enter the **Stack name**.
+On the following page, enter a **Stack name**.
 This should be a unique name that identifies the package of Amazon resources used for this configuration.

-Enter the **AlgorithmiaAccountNumber**.
-This is Algorithmia’s AWS account number, provided to you by Algorithmia.
+Under **AlgorithmiaAccountNumber**, enter Algorithmia’s AWS account number, provided to you by Algorithmia.

-Enter the **QueueName**.
-This should be a unique name that identifies the SQS queue that'll be the source of payloads for the algorithm to run.
+Under **QueueDLQName**, enter a unique name that identifies the Amazon SQS queue that'll be a holding queue for payloads that weren't accepted by the Algorithmia algorithm for _any_ reason (invalid message format, Algorithmia platform downtime, etc.).

-Enter the **QueueDLQName**.
-This should be a unique name that identifies the Amazon SQS queue that'll be a holding queue for payloads that weren't accepted by the Algorithmia algorithm for _any_ reason (invalid message format, Algorithmia platform downtime, etc.).
+Under **QueueName**, enter a unique name that identifies the SQS queue that'll be the source of payloads for the algorithm to run.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_2.png">